Ledgerback/DGSF/daoindex/Whitepaper/V0.9 Working Draft/08 Discussion.md

 2. The assessment takes an outside-in approach to assessing DAOs.
 Thus, we do not have complete information about the internal workings of the DAO, but only the publicly available information we can find provided by the DAO directly, or indirectly through third parties.
 3. The principles we selected may not be representative of ideals for how a DAO should be operated and governed.
 In other words, our principles may not reflect the views of members of the DAO ecosystem, the public, and academia.
 4. Our assessments were limited by the lack of standardized documentation, such as the Securities and Exchange Commission (SEC)'s standard for Form K-10.
 The lack of standardized documentation limited our efforts to identify potential sources for responses.
-5. Our dataset of eleven assessments is a small dataset, that makes it difficult to truly generalize the results of our assessments.
+5. Our dataset of eleven assessments is a small dataset, that makes it difficult to truly generalize the results of our assessments, and to conduct instrument analysis on the DIAI.
 6. Our methodology suffered from a lack of systematic research approach to developing the principles and questionnaire, which may have led to compromised results or the inability to interpret our results to determine reasonable outcomes.
 7. Our scoring method may be inadequate for benchmarking and comparing DAOs%%need more prose here%%.
+8. Some of the questions may not be appropriate for their principle.
+9. As assessors, our own set of working knowledge may have hindered us from truly understanding how to interpret a question or understand certain materials in formulating a response to a question.
+10. Link rot can also be an issue
+11. Some of the questions (e.g., Banzhaf Power Index), will make more sens if measured periodically (or monitored constantly), rather than solely when we conduct an assessment

 ## Future Directions